benjamincrozat/legacy-blog/posts/3-how-to-clear-cache-laravel.md

 Some config values are fetched from your environment file and it can be a bit slow.
 Luckily, Laravel can cache them to help us speed up our applications.

+When using the following command, Laravel will delete *bootstrap/cache/config.php*.

 ```bash
 php artisan config:clear
 ```

 ## Clear the events cache

 [Laravel's automatic event discovery](https://laravel.com/docs/9.x/events#event-discovery) is beneficial.
 You don't need to register listeners manually anymore thanks to this tiny change you can make in your EventServiceProvider.
+Once you're into production, you can cache every implicit listener.

 ```php
 …